JCSnap/Collection/README.md

 These are the Vim commands that I use.
 Note that commands are case sensitive.
 Note that the "+" is not meant to be a command to be pressed, it is used to denote "plus" in this context.
 My vim configuration is in another file.

+This section is outdated.
+I have now switched over to neovim, and my configurations for neovim can be found in the folder `nvim`.

 ### Navigation
 - `LINE NUMBER` + `G` Go to the line number.
 - `w` Navigate to the next word.
 Likewise, you can use `NUMBER` +`w` to jump number of words ahead.